Skip to content

 split_cycle(prof) # returns the sorted list of winning candidates

-split_cycle.display(prof) # display the winning candidates
+split_cycle.display(prof) # displays the winning candidates

 Consult the documentation https://pref-voting.readthedocs.io for a complete overview of the package.